Jerry Yingtao Zhao

 Joined New York Tech: 2019

-Yingtao "Jerry" Zhao, Ph.D., is a biomedical scientist specializing in genomics, glycobiology, and neurobiology.
+Jerry Yingtao Zhao, Ph.D., is a biomedical scientist specializing in genomics, glycobiology, and neurobiology.
 His research aims to understand the molecular basis of heparan sulfate, long genes, and brain disorders.
 His research uses multidisciplinary approaches, including disease mouse models, genomics, glycobiology, neuroscience, bioinformatics, and molecular biology.

 The Zhao laboratory is particularly interested in heparan sulfate and long genes.
 (1) Heparan sulfate is a sugar molecule that covers the surface of all human cells.
-Heparan sulfate plays an important role in the pathogenesis of multiple brain disorders, such as Alzheimer's disease, Parkinson’s disease, and Kallmann syndrome.
+Heparan sulfate plays an important role in the pathogenesis of multiple brain disorders, such as Alzheimer's disease, Parkinson’s disease, and Traumatic Brain Injury.
 (2) Long genes (> 100 kilobases) are specifically expressed in the brain and show unique genomic and epigenomic features.
 Long genes are associated with brain disorders, such as autism, amyotrophic lateral sclerosis, and Alzheimer’s disease.

-Zhao received his Ph.D. in Bioinformatics from the Chinese Academy of Sciences, where he specialized in genomics and bioinformatics, and earned his bachelor's degree in economics from the Nanjing University.
+Jerry received his Ph.D. in Bioinformatics from the Chinese Academy of Sciences, where he specialized in genomics and bioinformatics, and earned his bachelor's degree in economics from the Nanjing University.
 Lastly, he received his postdoctoral training in epigenetics and brain disorders from the University of Pennsylvania.

 Research Fundings and Awards